Many hearing aids sold online do not come with a professional fitting

 Accessories: Hearing aid accessories range from TV streamers to small remote controls.
 A few hearing aid manufacturers even create landline phones that directly connect to the hearing aids.
 While most hearing aid wearers do not need anything beyond the devices, it does open up possibilities and choices.

-Hearing aid prices can vary from around $1000 to several thousand for one device.
+The process of purchasing hearing aids can be frustrating.
+There are many different models and technology levels to choose from and finding the right hearing aid for you is important.
+In addition, very few local practices will readily disclose all prices unless you have completed a complete hearing test with them.
+In general, hearing aid prices can vary from around $1000 to several thousand for one device.
+This is why many people now choose to buy hearing aids online.
 At HearStore, we made it our mission to lower the cost of hearing care and offer some of the best hearing aid prices around.
 For those who need it, we also offer hearing aid financing.
+HearStore customers can be confident in their choice, because we also back all of our products with a 45 day trial period.